-Follow-up Examinations
+Follow-Up Examinations

-- Follow-up care (necessary to ensure continued successful contact lens wear) should include routine periodic progress examinations, management of specific problems, if any, and a review with the patient of the wear schedule, lens replacement schedule, and proper lens care and handling procedures. - Recommended Follow-up Examination Schedule (complications and specific problems should be managed on an individual patient basis): - 1.
-One week from the initial lens dispensing to patient - 2.
-One month post-dispensing - 3.
-Every three to six months thereafter
+- Follow-up care (necessary to ensure continued successful contact lens wear) should include routine periodic progress examinations, management of specific problems, if any, and a review with the patient of the wear schedule, lens replacement schedule, and proper lens care and handling procedures. - Recommended Follow-Up Examination Schedule (complications and specific problems should be managed on an individual patient basis): - One week from the initial lens dispensing to patient - One month post-dispensing - Every three to six months thereafter - Preferably, at the follow-up visits, lenses should be worn for at least six hours. - Recommended Procedures for Follow-Up Visits: - 1.

-NOTE: More frequent or additional follow-up visits may be recommended for patients on an extended wear schedule.

-- Preferably, at the follow-up visits, lenses should be worn for at least six hours.
-If the lenses are being worn for continuous wear, the examination should be performed as early as possible on the morning following overnight wear. - Recommended Procedures for Follow-Up Visits: - 1.
 Solicit and record patient's symptoms, if any. - 2.
 Measure visual acuity monocularly and binocularly at distance and near with the contact lenses. - 3.
-Perform an over-refraction at distance and near to check for residual refractive error. - 4.
-With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDELINES) and evaluate the lens surface for deposits and damage. - 5.
-Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - The presence of vertical corneal striae in the posterior central cornea and/ or corneal neovascularization is indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens. - 6.
-Periodically perform keratometry and spectacle refractions.
+Perform an over-refraction at distance and near to check for residual refractive error. - With the biomicroscope, judge the lens fitting characteristics (as described in the GENERAL FITTING GUIDELINES) and evaluate the lens surface for deposits and damage.

+- Following lens removal, examine the cornea and conjunctiva with the biomicroscope and fluorescein (unless contraindicated). - The presence of vertical corneal striae in the posterior central cornea and/or corneal neovascularization is indicative of excessive corneal edema. - The presence of corneal staining and/or limbal-conjunctival hyperemia can be indicative of an unclean lens, a reaction to solution preservatives, excessive lens wear, and/or a poorly fitting lens. - Papillary conjunctival changes may be indicative of an unclean and/or damaged lens. - Periodically perform keratometry and spectacle refractions.
 The values should be recorded and compared to the baseline measurements.